Shikamaru77/Data-Analytics-Bellabeat-Case-Study/README.md

 more active on weekdays but are less motivated or consistent with their activity tracking on weekends.
 The majority of users demonstrated a healthy range of heartrate readings, indicating that they are maintaining a good level of cardiovascular fitness.
 However, there is a smaller group of users whose heartrate readings fall into the "bad" range, indicating potential health concerns that may require further attention and intervention.
-2. How could these apply to benefit Bellabeat customers?
+**2. How could these apply to benefit Bellabeat customers?**
 Ans:
 Considering that the primary target audience for the smart device is young and adult women, the identified trends provide valuable insights for the company to develop more relevant and effective products or technologies that can benefit its customers.
 For instance, customers with mild heartrate readings could be encouraged to engage in activities like a 10-minute dance routine with music daily, as this has the potential to improve and maintain stable heartrate levels.
 By incorporating such strategies, the company can cater to the specific needs and preferences of its target audience, enhancing their overall experience and promoting a healthier lifestyle.
-3. How could these trends help to shape Bellabeat's marketing strategy?
+**3. How could these trends help to shape Bellabeat's marketing strategy?**
 Ans:
 As previously mentioned, the use of various techniques and technologies can be beneficial if they are utilized for the intended purpose.
 The observed trend of a large number of users using the Fitbit tracker but having high sedentary minutes indicates the need to incorporate engaging and enjoyable forms of exercise.
 By incorporating such strategies, the marketing approach can be significantly enhanced.